Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/api/types/Instance.md

  `Instance[sym.Reference]: string`

-The **Reference** symbol is a string used to refer to the instance from within a [DataModel](/api/types/DataModel).
+The **Reference** symbol is a string used to refer to the instance from within an instance tree.
 Certain formats use this to encode a reference to an instance.
-For example, the RBXMX format will generate random UUIDs for its references (e.g.
+For example, the RBXMX format will generate random UUIDs for its references (e.g. "RBX8B658F72923F487FAE2F7437482EF16D").
-"RBX8B658F72923F487FAE2F7437482EF16D").

 A reference should not be expected to persist when being encoded or decoded.